 After asking these question sit back and see what arises.
 I find this kind of exercise extremely useful for deriving insight whenever I have a reaction to something I don’t fully comprehend.

-There are of course many different kinds of meditation practises you could apply to dealing with such emotional states but once agin I don’t want to bore you Bob.
+There are, of course, many different kinds of meditation practises you could apply to dealing with such emotional states, but once again I don’t want to bore you Bob.

 4 – ACT